gummyfrog/wowdraft/readme.md

 4. Move user accounts away from discord
 5. Clean Style.css, make a real, actual font stack
 6. Better Mobile Styling
-7. Rankings!
-That's the important part!
+7. uhhhhhh the way points are handled is dogshit and needs to be improved